T-Shirt Stencils Craft Project and DIY Gift

 - Fabric Paint

-We like this activity so much that we have made many holiday shirts like this one for Halloween.
+We like this activity so much that we have made many holiday shirts like this one for Christmas.

-Put the t-shirt over a piece of cardboard.
+- Put the t-shirt on a piece of cardboard.
 Use a clip to keep it from moving if necessary.

-Blot or dab paint in the space that was cut out.
+- Blot or dab paint in the space that was cut out.
 Be careful not to use too much paint.
-Allow to dry.
+Allow the t-shirt time to dry.
 Take off waxed paper.